-So what could have be in this bill to allow it to pass?
+So what could have been in this bill to allow it to pass?
 Here’s the line:

 “The governing body of a city or county, or city and county, shall have full discretion to authorize, by ordinance or resolution, the permitting of microenterprise home kitchen operations in accordance with this chapter.”